 vii Review of the Council’s and/or staff subscriptions to other bodies;

-xii Review of the Council’s expenditure incurred under s.137 of the Local Government Act 1972 or the general power or competence;
+ix Review of the Council’s expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence.

 7. Extraordinary meetings of the Council committees & sub-committees

-a The Chairman of the Council may convene an extraordinary meeting of the Council at any time.
+a The Chair of the Council may convene an extraordinary meeting of the Council at any time.

-c The chairman of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time.
+c The chair of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time.

 b No motion may be moved at a meeting unless it is on the agenda and the mover has given written notice of its wording to the Proper Officer at least 7 clear days before the meeting.
 Clear days do not include the day of the notice or the day of the meeting.

-c The Proper Officer may, before including a motion on the agenda received in accordance with standing order 9(b) above, correct obvious grammatical or typographical errors in the wording of the motion.
+c The Proper Officer may, before including a motion on the agenda received in accordance with standing order 10(b), correct obvious grammatical or typographical errors in the wording of the motion.

 f The decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final.

-g Motions received shall be recorded in a book for that purpose and numbered in the order that they are received.
+g Motions received shall be recorded and numbered in the order that they are received.

-h Motions rejected shall be recorded in a book for that purpose with an explanation by the Proper Officer for their rejection.
+h Motions rejected shall be recorded with an explanation by the Proper Officer for their rejection.

 i A written notice of motion shall not relate to any matter which may be considered under the Council’s Code of Conduct, Complaints Procedure or employment policies.